 According to the report, Chinese vendor Huawei was excluded from 5G SA contracts.

 The newspaper reported that the decision to award the 5G SA contracts to these two vendors had been adopted by Telefonica last week.

 For the transition from 5G NSA to 5G SA, Telefonica will use its 22,000 base stations across Spain and 100 MHz of spectrum in the 3.5 GHz band as well as the frequencies it intends to bid for in next month’s 700 MHz band auction.

-Telefonica had previously worked with Ericsson and Nokia for the deployment of 2G, 3G and 4G networks across the country.
+Telefonica had previously worked with Ericsson and Nokia for the deployment of 2G, 3G, and 4G networks across the country.

 The Spanish operator still has to select the vendors for the deployment of its 5G core network.

-Telefónica recently said it has extended the coverage of its 5G network to over 80% of the country’s population as of the end of the first quarter of 2021, having installed more than 4,300 nodes that offers coverage to more than 37 million inhabitants.
+Telefónica recently said it has extended the coverage of its 5G network to over 80% of the country’s population as of the end of the first quarter of 2021, having installed more than 4,300 nodes that offer coverage to more than 37 million inhabitants.

 In a release, the telco said that its 5G network currently reaches 1,253 towns and cities across Spain.